Doctor of Oriental Medicine

 Absolutely!
 The sooner you begin Acupuncture treatments after a car accident, the more quickly Acupuncture can provide relief from the accident’s aftereffects.

-12. What other conditions can Acupuncture treat?
+8. What conditions can Acupuncture treat?

 What conditions can it not treat? ;) Here are just a few of the conditions I've treated.